 Corey: I’ve really enjoyed our conversation.
 If people want to learn more about how you view these things, how you’re approaching some of these problems, or potentially are just the right kind of warped to consider joining up, where’s the best place for them to go?

-James: They should drop me an email at [email protected] That is the most direct way to get hold of me, and I promise I will get back to you.
+.
+That is the most direct way to get hold of me, and I promise I will get back to you.
 I try to stay on top of my email as much as possible.
 But that will come straight to me, and I’m always happy to talk to folks about the space, talk to folks about opportunities in this team, opportunities across AWS, or just hear what’s not working, make sure that it’s something that we’re aware of and looking at.

 Corey: Throughout Amazon, but particularly within Commerce Platform, I’ve always appreciated the response of, whenever I report something, no matter how ridiculous it is—and I assure you there’s an awful lot of ridiculousness in my bug reports—the response has always been the same: “Tell me more.
 Help me understand what it is you’re trying to achieve—even if it is ridiculous—so we can look at this and see what is actually going on.”
 Every Amazonian team has been great about that or you’re not at Amazon very long, but you folks have taken that to an otherworldly level.
 I just want to thank you for doing that.

 James: I appreciate you for calling that out.
 We try, you know, we really do.
 We take listening to our customers very seriously because, at the end of the day, that’s what makes us better, and that’s how we make sure we’re in it for the long haul.

 Corey: Thanks once again for being so generous with your time.
 I really appreciate it.

 James: Yeah, thanks for having me on.
 I’ve enjoyed it.